 If your users edit texts with extremely large/small font sizes in the Rich text editor, it can become a problem.
-The text can either be too small to see it, or too big to fit in the editor window.
-To improve the user experience, you can enable resizing the content in the window.
+The text can either be too small to see, or too big to fit in the editor window.
+To improve the user experience, you can enable resizing of the content in the window.

-To change a zoom level, move the slider in the lower-left corner:
+To change the zoom level, move the slider in the lower-left corner:

 You can configure the slider and enable the auto-zoom feature through IConfiguration.